 Simon’s Heart provides free youth heart screenings in the Greater Philadelphia area.
 If you live in other parts of the country, you'll also find all the information you need to find a heart screening organization near you.

-You should also be prepared to help if sudden cardiac arrest strikes.
+You should also be prepared to help if cardiopulmonary arrest strikes.
 With two hands and an easy-to-use machine, you can save someone’s life.
 Learn about the Chain of Survival.

 How can you help save our kids by supporting our cause?